-My toilet will not stop running.
-I jiggled the handle, lifted up on the ball floating thing, adjusted the chain, and cleaned the sludge off of the flapper thing.
+My toilet tank will not stop running.
+I jiggled the handle, lifted up on the ball floating thing, adjusted the chain, and cleaned the sludge off of the flapper.
 Nothing works!
-It still keeps running.
+The commode still keeps running.
 Do I need a new toilet?
-Can I fix it myself?
+Can I fix the toilet myself?
 Please help!

 The running toilet is a problem that every homeowner will experience at some point in their lives.
 Over time, the plastic, rubber and metal parts that are constantly immersed in a toilet tank will fail and deteriorate.
-Depending on the age of the toilet, and the height, it may be time to buy a new HydraPro Comfort Height commode for $99.
+Depending on the age of the toilet, and the height, it may be time to buy a new HydraPro Comfort Height commode for $99.99.
 This will include the tank, bowl and seat.
-This will solve all the problems, and give you a more comfortable 17 inch throne to reign upon.
+This will fix the problem of the running toilet, and give you a more comfortable 17 inch commode.

-Fortunately, you can also just replace the parts inside the tank for a quick and inexpensive fix as well.
+Fortunately, you can also just replace the parts inside the tank for a quick and inexpensive fix to the runing toilet problem as well.

 As always, if you can bring the part in with you to any of our 12 BR Supply stores, or take a picture on your cell phone, it will help us to diagnose and solve your problem with the correct part.
 A running toilet can waste hundreds of gallons of water in a 24 hour span.
 This is paid for by you in your water bill, and is a waste of precious clean water.
-Take the time and repair your problem today.
+Take the time and repair the problem of your running toilet today.

 Our lavatory sink drain is constantly running slow.
 My wife and daughters brush their hair over the sink, and also use hair care products that get washed into the drain.
 I use LIQUID-PLUMR, but it never fully clears the mess.
 Any Suggestions?